LLNL/lbann/docs/index.rst

 LBANN's Documentation
 =================================

 Welcome to the Livermore Big Artifical Neural Network (LBANN) documentaion.
-This is a proof of concept for how we can build and host our documentation moving forward.
-Examples for callbacks and layers are rendered as well.
+For information on getting start with LBANN see the getting started page.

 .. toctree::
    :maxdepth: 2

+   getting_started
    callbacks
    layers
+   metrics
+   objective_functions
+   optimizers

 ==================